hypo69/hypo/docs/gemini/out/en/doc/src/endpoints/kazarinov/README.md

 ### `BotHandler`

 **Description**: This class handles the parsing of URLs from various websites, fetching and processing price list data.
-It's responsible for orchestrating the interaction between the bot and the pricelist generation process.
+It's responsible for orcheStarting the interaction between the bot and the pricelist generation process.

 **Methods**: